 An Intellectual Property and Copyright clause lets users know that the content of a website is your property.
 It tells people what they can and cannot use for themselves, and how they're allowed to use it.
 It's the legal way of making sure you have control over everything you made.
 After all, you shouldn't put in all that hard work just for someone else to take it.

-This article will break down what content should go into such a clause and show some examples of these clauses that can help inspire you when creating your own.
+This article will break down what content should go into such a clause and show some examples of these clauses that can help inspire and guide you when creating your own.

 Our Terms and Conditions Generator makes it easy to create a Terms and Conditions agreement for your business.
 Just follow these steps: